eecheve/Gaussian-2-Blender/README.md

     ```

 ### DOCUMENTATION:
-A Microsoft Word file called `Gaussian-2-Blender documentation.docx` can be found in the `docs/` folder.
+- A Microsoft Word file called `Gaussian-2-Blender documentation.docx` can be found in the `docs/` folder.
+- Additionally, this [link](https://gaussian-2-blender.readthedocs.io/en/latest/index.html) contains a searchable directory for the must up-to-date documentation.

 ### GUI OVERVIEW:
 The `GaussianToBlender.py` application provides a graphical user interface (GUI) for converting Gaussian input files into 3D object files using Blender's API.
 The main script, utilizing `tkinter`, manages different regions and functionalities, including input, output, console, and ion management.